MaxRobertsDear/CV/README.md

 * Collaborative environment - where alternative schools of thought are valued.
 * Celebrated innovation -  through the sharing of new ideas with the wider tech community via Meetups.
   * Not done currently?
 I have experience in organising events and would love to kickstart this.
-* Technologically relevent - by staying up to date with the latest tools and industry best practice.
+* Technologically relevant - by staying up to date with the latest tools and industry best practice.
   * I organised the Continual Professional Development at my previous firm, and would happily do so again.
 * Social environment - I want to know the team members as more than colleagues.
   * Not got a big drinking culture?
 That's fine.
 Climbing and white water rafting are just as fun!